JorjaFox/website/_posts-old-blog/2014-11-05-dates-expect-csi-bumped.md

 10:30-11:30 PM, ET/10:00-11:00 PM, PT CSI</blockquote>
 Credit to <a href="http://www.cbspressexpress.com/cbs-entertainment/releases/view?id=41135">CBS Press Express</a>

-And if you think they're jerking us around, you should see what they did to <em>The Mentalist</em>.
+And if you think they're jerking us around, you should see what they did to _The Mentalist_.
 Ouch.